Home Inspection

 Encroaching Vegetation

-As part of their inspection of the exterior of the property, the home inspector will assess nearby vegetation such as plants and trees that encroach too close to the house.
+To inspect the property’s exterior, the home inspector will assess nearby vegetation, such as plants and trees that encroach too close to the house.

 Fallen trees and broken branches can cause significant damage to the roof of a property.
-In addition to this, leaves that for from the trees can clog up gutters, downspouts, and chimneys, causing a knock-on effect of several other issues.
-If leaves are left on the roof for too long they can lead to mold and the deterioration of the shingles on the roof.
+In addition, leaves from the trees can clog up gutters, downspouts, and chimneys, causing a knock-on effect of several other issues.
+If leaves are left on the roof for too long, they can lead to mold and the deterioration of the shingles on the roof.

-In addition to this, if there is a low hanging branch near to the house, there is a chance it could wear down the shingles or break the shingles, stripping off the important layers of asphalt and compromising the integrity of the roof structure.
+In addition to this, if there is a low-hanging branch near the house, there is a chance it could wear down the shingles or break the shingles, stripping off the important layers of asphalt and compromising the integrity of the roof structure.

 According to both ASHI and NACHI standards of practice, it’s recommended that large trees and branches should be between eight and 10 feet away from the structure.
-This is the help protect the roof and to prevent moisture damage to the foundations caused by the tree’s long-reaching roots.
+This is to help protect the roof and prevent moisture damage to the foundations caused by the tree’s long-reaching roots.

 Indications of Roof Leaks